 After Mickey and his pals kick off the parade, you'll be treated to many more floats and characters from various Disney movies, including some that have never been in a Disneyland parade before!

-- “Moana” - Moana journeys forth on her boat, riding a towering wave.
+- “Moana” — Moana journeys forth on her boat, riding a towering wave.
+Dancers in blue make waves to lead the way.
 The float is artistically inspired by koa wood carvings and has dazzling LED screens to offer animated images of magical ocean-based moments of Disney and Pixar characters.
 Look for Gramma Tala represented at the top of the float in manta ray form.
 Maui follows on his own island with Moana’s pet pig, Pua.
 The percussion instruments that follow the Moana float are inspired by traditional Polynesian drums.
+Can we talk about the real show-stopper?
+Keep an eye out for Hei Hei!

-- “Frozen II” Anna and Elsa head into the unknown to explore the mysteries of an enchanted forest with Olaf.
-Kristoff pushes a cart with his pal Sven.
+- “Frozen II” — Anna and Elsa head into the unknown to explore the mysteries of an enchanted forest with Olaf.
+The float follows dancers in red and white.
+Let it snow!
+Can we say that we get all the feels from Kristoff and his cart walking through the falling snow, following his pal Sven (who's on the back of the float)?
 Nokk, the horse-shaped water spirit, leads the way.
 The large snowflake behind Elsa incorporates elemental symbols that represent water, fire, earth and wind.

 Grand Finale Floats

 The grandest finale celebrates many magical characters and moments from classic Disney films such as "Aladdin," "Pinocchio" and "Peter Pan."
-The Sleeping Beauty float will be joined by smaller floats depicting magical moments from "The Princess and the Frog," "Cinderella" and "The Sword in the Stone."
-Is it just me, or is anyone else feeling the urge to put on Disney+ to re-watch some old Disney classics before this parade launches?
+The Sleeping Beauty float is joined by smaller floats depicting magical moments from "The Princess and the Frog," "Cinderella" and "The Sword in the Stone."
+(Is it just me, or is anyone else feeling the urge to put on Disney+ to re-watch some old Disney classics?)
 The following floats are part of the finale:

-- The Sword from "The Sword in the Stone" - Merlin leads the way for young Arthur, who magically pulls the sword from the stone to claim his place on the throne.
+- The Sword from "The Sword in the Stone" — We are in love with the eccentric Merlin.
+He waves his wand and leads the way for young Arthur, who magically pulls the sword from the stone to claim his place on the throne.
 Keep an eye out for Archimedes and the two squirrels, who represent the part of the film in which the characters transform into squirrels.

-- Once Upon a Dream from "Sleeping Beauty" - Fairy godmothers Flora, Fauna and Merryweather are revolving atop turrets as Aurora's shimmering gown changes colors from pink to blue and back again.
-This is the tallest float, with the top turret reaching about 30 feet tall!
+- Once Upon a Dream from "Sleeping Beauty" — Fairy godmothers Flora, Fauna and Merryweather are revolving atop turrets as Aurora's shimmering gown changes colors from pink to blue and back again.
+This is the tallest float, with the top turret reaching about 30-feet tall!
 Aurora and Prince Philip dance as this grand finale float is joined by the other smaller floats.
+When Prince Philip dips Aurora, it just might be the most romantic parade moment we've experienced.

 How to Get the Best Viewing of the Magic Happens Parade